nextflow-io/training/docs/nf_customize/03_execution.md

     lung,/workspace/gitpod/nf-customize/data/lung_1.fastq.gz,/workspace/gitpod/nf-customize/data/lung_2.fastq.gz
     ```

-    **Make sure you save this file in your working directory (`/workspace/gitpod/nf-customize/`)**
+    !!! warning "Make sure you save this file in your working directory (`/workspace/gitpod/nf-customize/`)"

 You can use you new samplesheet with the `--input` parameter in your execution command.

-In this case, the other parameters in the test profile (e.g., `config_profile_name` and `max_cpus`) can be ignored as they are not explicitly required by the pipeline or in this Gitpod environment.
+In this case, the other parameters in the test profile (e.g., `config_profile_name`) can be ignored as they are not explicitly required by the pipeline or in this Gitpod environment.

 !!! question "Exercise"

-    Execute the `nf-core/demo` pipeline with the `singularity` profile and your newly created samplesheet as your input.
+    Run the `nf-core/demo` pipeline with the `singularity` profile and your newly created samplesheet as your input.

-    ```
+    ```bash
     nextflow run nf-core/demo -profile singularity --input samplesheet.csv --outdir results
     ```

 The pipeline should run successfully!

 ---